junebug12851/GameboyBoilerplateProj/README.md

 ### What cartridge does it run on?

-It uses an MBC3 cartridge that has
+Version 2 uses an MBC5 cartridge that has

-* 128 ROM Banks (2MB)
+* 512 ROM Banks (8MB)
-* 4 RAM Banks (32KB)
+* 16 RAM Banks (128KB)
-* RTC Clock

-I chose MBC3 for a few reasons
+I chose MBC5 for a few reasons

 1. It has a good amount of ROM and External RAM memory
 2. It provides external RAM ~_^ which I love
-3. It has a clock
 4. Some issues with earlier MBC controllers like 3 unusable banks are all fixed
 5. It's extremely well documented and known
+6. It certified to work fully and accurately with the GBC

 There are better ones out there, some I'd love to use, but documentation is scarce, implementation is poor and/or theres awesome features that are missing.
-MBC3 I find is the best middle ground.
+MBC5 I find is the best middle ground.

+Note: Version 1 Used an MBC3 for the timer but after careful re-consideration I've moved to MBC5 for points 1 and 6 mentioned above.

 ### What's in it so far